 This graph shows a rolling 12 month trend line of the number of homes sold in the Harrisonburg and Rockingham County area, as well as the median price of the homes that sold during these time frames.
 Each data point shows one year's worth of home sales, which eliminates the volatility of evaluating sales figures on a monthly basis.
-The pace of home sales peaked in mid-2017, generally declined through early 2018, rose again for much of 2018, but has been declining for the past few months.
-The median sales price has been on a relatively steady rise for over two years now -- increasing above \$200K in 2018 and now above \$210K since late 2018.
+The pace of home sales peaked in mid-2017, declined through early 2018, rose again until late 2018 and has been generally declining for the past six months.
+Median prices, however, have been steadily rising for the past three years with only a few exceptions and with no apparent end in sight.